witheve/rfcs/proposed/syntax.md

   [@"my party"] := none
 ```

-##### Mutation Operators
+##### Action Operators

-We have four operators for mutating objects in the Eve DB: add, set, remove and merge:
+We have four operators for performing actions on objects in the Eve DB: add, set, remove and merge:

 - Add ( `+=` ) - adds values to an attribute
 - Set ( `:=` ) - sets the value of an attribute